Tesla shares slide as CEO Musk and President Trump have a public face-off

 The billionaire joined Senate Republican deficit hawks this week in arguing that the House bill does not go far enough in reducing spending.

-Overall, Tesla shares are down 22 percent this year, including Thursday’s losses.
-But the company is still the most valuable carmaker worldwide by a long shot – carrying a market value of $1 trillion, far surpassing Toyota Motor’s market value of about $290bn.
+Overall, Tesla shares are down 25 percent this year, including Thursday’s losses.
+But the company is still the most valuable carmaker worldwide by a long shot – carrying a market value of nearly $1 trillion, far surpassing Toyota Motor’s market value of about $290bn.